rupanshoo/Shell-Implementation-OS-Assignment-1/README.md

 - stat() : returns information about a file.
 - S_ISDIR() : to check if it's a directory or not
 - closedir() : to close directory
+- remove() : to remove a file
+- rmdir() : to remove an empty directory